7UKECREAT0R/minecraft-c/README.md

 # minecraft-c
-First C project ever!
-A fun remake of Minecraft using crappy console graphics and annoying controls!
+a fun remake of minecraft using crappy console graphics and annoying controls!

 ## I wanna play
 go to the releases to download it.